Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Have a work visa for 2 to 3 years**
     2 years if you graduated from a German university, or 3 years otherwise.[^11]
 - [ ] **Speak B1 German**[^14]
     You can understand what people say when they talk in a simple language about certain topics.
+You can do things like open a bank account without help.
 - [ ] **Support yourself**
     Your income covers your cost of living.
 If you have children or an unemployed spouse, it also covers their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**